Skip To Main Content

 • If the district magistrate finds that the parents are not guilty in the unexcused absence of their child, the district may prosecute the child if age 13 or older.

-• Tardies are cumulative – excessive tardiness will be penalized by CV administration.
+• Lates are cumulative – excessive lates to school are subject to compulsory attendance laws and will be penalized by CV administration.

 • Excuse cards signed by the parent are required within three (3) days for all absences.
 Failure to provide within three (3) days will result in classifying the absence as unexcused.